Zapp Electric Vehicles: Zapp i300

-The i300 comes with an air cooled Internal Permanent Magnet Motor (IPM) producing 14 kW of peak power and 587 Nm of torque to the rear wheel.
+Its first product, the i300, is an electric urban high-performance two-wheeler designed to deliver motorcycle-like performance in a step-through format (EU L3e-A2).

-The i300 provides instant acceleration, propelling the lightweight 90 kg scooter to a speed of 50 km/h in 2.35 seconds and 70 km/h in 4.1 seconds.
+The i300 is suitable for Europeans with an A2 Licence, as the top speed is electronically restricted to 97 km/h.
+It has an air cooled Internal Permanent Magnet Motor (IPM) producing 14 kW of peak power and 587 Nm of torque to the rear wheel.

-The premium mid-mounted motor provides power via a carbon fiber belt drive, replacing the chain.
-This gives the i300 better efficiency of power transmission, as well as requiring less maintenance.
+The 90 kg scooter reaches a speed of 50 km/h in 2.35 seconds and 70 km/h in 4.1 seconds.
+The mid-mounted motor provides power via a carbon fiber belt drive, replacing the chain.

-The i300 uses a high-strength alloy load-bearing exoskeleton, a first for motorcycles.
-The frame is chrome-moly steel tubing.
-Together these create a strong and lightweight platform.
+Zapp i300 has a Z-shaped exoskeleton that offers lower center of gravity and reduced weight.The frame is chrome-moly steel tubing.

-The i300 uses two removable, lightweight (6 kg each), ultra-portable, cell-to-pack configured, Li-NMC, mid-voltage (72V) battery packs.
+The i300 uses two removable, lightweight (6 kg each) cell-to-pack configured, Li-NMC, mid-voltage (72V) battery packs.
 Each battery is rated at 1.25 kWh.
 They can be used individually or in tandem to create a total energy amount of 2.5 kWh.
 The batteries can be charged via any universal/domestic 110/220/250V plug-in sockets.

 The company intends to sell the model in the UK, Thailand as well as India, where local manufacturer Bounce Electric 1 will handle production and sales.